Skip to the main content

 Join the trades

-A job in the trades is a great opportunity to develop lifelong skills that are valuable to employers.
+A career in the trades is a great opportunity to develop lifelong skills that are valuable to employers.
 Join the Indigenous men and women who have made successful careers working as apprentices and journeypersons in Alberta.

 Was this page useful?